aidyp/adp/content/post/zelda.md

 |     **Memory**      |                2KB                |     2GB      |
 |   **Resolution**    |             256 x 240             |    4kp60     |

 It's often hard to appreciate how fast computing power improves relative to other technologies.
 The NES had 2 KB of memory, which is `2 * 1024` bytes.
 The Raspberry Pi has 2 **GB** of memory, which is `2 * 1024 * 1024 * 1024` bytes.
-Not to overdo it, but the little Pi has _one million_ times more memory than the Nintendo Entertainment System.
+Not to overstate it, but the little Pi has _one million_ times more memory than the Nintendo Entertainment System.

 This comparison speaks to something else about video games.
 A great video game isn't dependent on hardware.
 Some of the games we remember fondly don't require a big graphic load.
 Technology enables games, but is not the primary factor.